Seagate/cortx/doc/scaleout/Configuring_IO_Stack.rst

     hctl bootstrap --mkfs /var/lib/hare/cluster.yaml

-**Note**: mkfs must be used only while bootstrapping the cluster for the first time.
+   Note: **mkfs** must be used only while bootstrapping the cluster for the first time.

 4. Verify the motr utility m0crate, by creating a sample m0crate workload file and running m0crate workload.
 Run the below mentioned commands.